 Real talk: Being a good BFF also means being a de facto grief counselor.
 And nothing tests that dynamic quite like supporting a friend going through a painful divorce.
 While the best thing you can do is end an objective ear and a shoulder to cry on, there are certain common consolation phrases that actually do more harm than good.
-Here, six to avoid at all costs.
+Here, what not to say to someone going through a divorce.

 While the idea may be that this is ultimately a good thing (since your friend is a goddess and the ex is you know, Satan), this is the equivalent of saying “told you so.”
 I.e.: Not helpful.
 She’s probably already questioning her judgment, so no need to kick her when she’s down.
 Instead, direct conversation to her feelings and needs, and when she starts bad-mouthing the guy, simply listen and tell her you understand why she feels that way.